AutumnO/Recipe_Book/README.md

 # Recipe_Book
+# CS 211 Final Project
+    Everything is currently functional, the design diary details some of the changes that were made since the presentation, I moved some buttons around and created a full recipe view.

 ## Searching
     Create a recipe application that functions as a cook book and reference book.
 It will allow searching to find recipes that fit specified criteria.
 Searching can be done through ingredients, proportions,